Pongpang-2102/Pongpang-2102/README.md

 - 👋 Hello Everyone !!!
-My name is Puriwat Sangrawee or Nickname Pongpang from Thailand
+My name is Puriwat Sangrawee or You can call me Pongpang from Thailand
-- I am a newcomer self-taught computer Programming (focused on Data Science)
+- I am a newcomer & self-taught in computer Programming (focused on Data Science)
 - Glad to know you all !! thank you
 <!---
 Pongpang-2102/Pongpang-2102 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.